StartfundInc/erc-refundable-token-standard/proposal-refundable-token-erc-2000.md

 - When the escrow status meets success, the seller can withdraw buyer tokens and buyers can withdraw seller tokens based on exchange rates.
 - Buyers can withdraw(or refund) their funded token if the escrow process is failed or in the middle of the escrow process.

-We have suggested this process make possible in on-chain network with a payable currency like token(ex: USDT)
+We have suggested this process be possible in an on-chain network with a payable currency like token(ex: USDT).

 ## Motivation

-The escrow service can guarantee to close deal between the seller and buyers.
+Escrow service holds money until a particular condition has been met for seller and buyer.
 By `ERC5503` standard, smart contract developers can define a wide range of rules to make the deals more successful.

 ## Specification